 PDW Chair: Li-Qun Wei, School of Business, Hong Kong Baptist University; firstname.lastname@example.org

-The Asia Academy of Management (AAM) invites scholars interested in relevant business and management issues, in organizations in Asia to submit thought provoking proposals for its Professional Development Workshops (PDWs) at the Academy of Management 2020 Annual Meeting in Vancouver, BC, Canada.
+The Asia Academy of Management (AAM) invites scholars interested in relevant business and management issues, in organizations in Asia to submit thought provoking proposals for its Professional Development Workshops (PDWs) at the Academy of Management 2021 Annual Meeting to be held virtually.

 Professional Development Workshops (PDWs) provide a platform for scholars to share their knowledge and expertise and to foster the professional development of the participants attending the PDWs.
 The PDWs provide an opportunity to develop pioneering and innovative workshops that will benefit the Academy members.

-The mission of the Asia Academy is to assume a global leadership position in the advancement of management theory, research and education of relevance to Asia.
+The mission of the Asia Academy is to assume a global leadership position in the advancement of management theory, research and practices as well as education of relevance to Asia.
 It is a global organization that welcomes researchers and practitioners who are interested in management issues relevant to Asia.

-The AOM2020 meeting is of great interest to us as it focuses on the theme of "20/20: Broadening Our Sight".
-In this 'century of Asia', in which tremendous attention has been attracted, organizations from all over the world, are engaging in developing businesses in or related to this area.
-Opportunities are accompanied with challenges in multiple facets including social-cultural, political, and economical.
-Typical challenges such as rapid population ageing, sustainable development, health & well-being, and empowering youth are being aware of, raised and discussed among not only business scholars but also business leaders.
-An even larger group of stakeholders are concerned with these issues too.
+The AOM2021 meeting is of great significance to us as it focuses on the theme of "Bringing the Manager Back in Management".
+Relevancy has been an issue called for attention by many management scholars, yet with more progress to be made.
+What we can contribute, with our knowledge based on research is the core of Relevancy.
+In Asia, the 'century of Asia' which ever attracted tremendous attention of businesses from all over the world, is proceeding with struggles, say the Sino-US trade conflict; on the other hand, the global pandemic has brought unprecedented challenges to almost all the businesses.
+The urgency is increased given that the key challenge for businesses in the current extremely uncertain global environment is survival and then development.
+With the dramatic changes in social-political and economic arena, together with typical challenges such as rapid population ageing, sustainable development, employee health & well-being, businesspeople are more eager than ever to find ways to cope with these rapidly increasing pressures from both internal and external.
+Our knowledge of crisis management is to be updated given so many unknown situations.
+More common themes related to the business reality, say the various management issues in the digital economy, are being aware of, raised and discussed among business scholars and business leaders.
 With the deepening of globalization, increasing number of business practitioners as well as scholars divert their attentions to these and more emerging issues in Asia.
+More dialogues are needed among scholars and practitioners.
 The paramount amount of interactions between countries and among organizations call us to consider out-of-box and take both short- and long- term view.
 A broadened mindset is critical as well to business people who are competing in the current highly turbulent and competitive business world; and in this aspect, there are something to learn from Asia.

-- Any useful lessons from organizations of Asian countries, in terms of the topic of “how firms embrace sustainability and financial performance”?
+- Any useful lessons from organizations of Asian countries, in terms of the topic of “how firms learn to become more resilient”?

 - Is there any unique issue emerging in Asian countries, related to the “balance of scientific rigor with the demands for quick publications”?